-$[\]times$ Each course must be from a different discipline.
+[×] Each course must be from a different discipline.

-[♦] Any SOC course, or ECO 151, HIS 201 or POL 101, meets this requirement.
+Any SOC course, or ECO 151, HIS 201 or POL 101, meets this requirement.

 Wor-Wic's electronics programs are designed to prepare individuals for employment in the broad field of electronics or to transfer to a four-year college or university.
-Three associate degree programs, two certificate of proficiency programs and a letter of recognition are offered.
+Three associate degree options, two certificate of proficiency options and a letter of recognition are offered.
 A high school or college course in physical science is strongly recommended for students who choose any of these programs.

-The associate degree electronic engineering technology program enables students to gain the skills and knowledge they need for employment in electronic operations, electronic production, medical electronics, communications, electronic engineering project teams and electronic design in a wide range of high technology electronic engineering companies, small electronic businesses and technology-intensive industries.
+The electronic engineering technology degree option enables students to gain the skills and knowledge they need for employment in electronic operations, electronic production, medical electronics, communications, electronic engineering project teams and electronic design in a wide range of high technology electronic engineering companies, small electronic businesses and technology-intensive industries.

-The associate degree electronics transfer program is designed for students who want to transfer to the University of Maryland Eastern Shore or another four-year college or university and work toward a bachelor's degree in electrical/electronic engineering technology.
+The electronics transfer degree option is designed for students who want to transfer to the University of Maryland Eastern Shore or another four-year college or university and work toward a bachelor's degree in electrical/electronic engineering technology.
 To ensure maximum transferability, students should familiarize themselves with the program requirements of the institution to which they plan to transfer.

-The associate degree wireless communications technology program is designed to prepare graduates for entry-level jobs in the telecommunications industry, as well as industry professionals who want to understand these emerging technologies.
+The wireless communications technology degree option is designed to prepare graduates for entry-level jobs in the telecommunications industry, as well as industry professionals who want to understand these emerging technologies.
 Students acquire skills and competencies in communications using radio frequency (RF) technology, including the basics of antennas and radio propagation, wireless data transmission, RF communications, modulation techniques and cellular network organization.

-The certificate program in electronic engineering technology is designed to prepare students for various electronic, industrial and maintenance positions in high-tech industries or increase the chances for advancement for those already employed in the field.
-The certificate program in communication electronics is designed to provide students with the skills needed to meet the demands of the communication electronics industry.
+The electronic engineering technology certificate option is designed to prepare students for various electronic, industrial and maintenance positions in high-tech industries or increase the chances for advancement for those already employed in the field.
+The communication electronics option is designed to provide students with the skills needed to meet the demands of the communication electronics industry.